AI Assistant settings and advanced customizations

 Below is a brief summary of these configurations, followed by more comprehensive descriptions below:

 • AI engine: Indicates which GPT version the assistant will use.
-We recommend GPT-4o as it is the latest model and provides faster and more accurate results.
+We recommend GPT-4o (the default) because it delivers faster, more accurate results, and starting January 27, 2026, offers the highest value by providing ~2x more messages for the same spend.

 • Custom instructions: Directs the assistant to modify its behavior.
 Think of these as commands or requests.